NervanaSystems/aeon/doc/source/user_guide.rst

 The aeon dataloader is designed to deal with large datasets from different modalities, including image, video, and audio, that may be too large to load directly into memory.
 We use a macrobatching approach, where the data is loaded in chunks (macrobatches) that are then split further into minibatches to feed the model.

 The dataloader was created to provide an easy interface to configure the loader for custom datasets, and also to load data from disk to neon with minimal latency.
 During operation, the dataloader reads the data from disk, performs any needed transformations on-the-fly, transfers the data to device memory (e.g. GPU, if needed), and provisions the data to the model.
-We use a multi-threaded library to hide the latency of these disk reads and operations in the device compute.
+We use a multi-threaded library to hide the latency of these disk reads and operations in the device computation.

-Optionally (but highly recommended), the first time a dataset is encountered, the dataloader can cache the data into cpio files, allowing for quick disk reads.
+Optionally (but highly recommended), the first time a dataset is encountered, the dataloader can cache the data into cpio files, allowing for quick subsequent reads.
 This is useful for datasets with many small items (e.g. images).
 To skip this step, provide an empty ``cache_directory`` configuration (see below).

 Data format
 -----------